IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 5:46pm @ Wed 25th May - Decided to rethink how to work around with python, but instead found out combining HTML, CSS and Javascript, you will be able to create a website styled TTS application and ITS WITHOUT PYTHON YAY.
 Problem is you got to Javascript!'

+5:52pm @ Wed 25th May - HTML, CSS, Python instead of javascript (Server!)
+learn how to build a web server (majority of learning python) Library of tts
+Priortise Server Management
+Start for the next few weeks on setting up a web server Python Server
+HTML, CSS content
+Flask-Mega stuff!
+First 14 Chapters  (https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)